 Although many of the items on this list are either unisex or available in women’s versions, the Kanu Surf Women’s Keri Long-Sleeve Rash Guard is a great option designed specifically for ladies.
 It is simultaneously functional and flattering, offering UPF 50+ UV protection and a slimmer rash guard fit.
 Made from 86 percent polyester/14 percent spandex, it is quick-drying and breathable - making it ideal for use both onshore and in the water.

 The long raglan sleeves and banded crewneck provide ultimate sun protection, while the seams are well-placed to avoid contact with your surfboard.
 There are 10 colors to choose from, all with a contrasting screen-printed logo on the chest.
 Choose feminine shades of aqua, coral or pink; or opt for gender-neutral colors like navy or slate gray.
 Either way, your rash guard is machine washable.
-Sizes range from XS to XL, with over half of Amazon reviewers reporting that their purchase fit as expected.
+Note that sizes range from XS to XL.

 Best Thermal: Lavacore Long-Sleeve Shirt for Scuba and Water Sports

 The Lavacore Long-Sleeve Shirt has an ingenious three-layer design that helps it to provide superior protection against wind chill and surface splash.
 It’s ideal for wearing under your wetsuit in cooler climates, or as a wetsuit replacement in tropical countries.
 Reviewers state that it’s particularly well-suited for scuba diving as it’s both neutrally buoyant and very warm, thanks to the inner layer of antibacterial thermal fleece.